MarksmanRSC/mrscClient-php/README.md

           "fullService": "0",
           "Condition_Id": "16",
           "Condition_Name": "New",
-          "Condition_Description": "A brand-new, unused, unopened item in its original packaging, with all original packaging materials$
+          "Condition_Description": "A brand-new, unused, unopened item in its original packaging, with all original packaging materials", "Condition_Final": "1",
-          "Condition_Final": "1",
           "Approval_Required": "0",
           "consignment_modifier": "0.00",